reflagcom/docs/guides/self-opt-in.md

 }
 ```

 With a regular `ReflagProvider`, opt-in metadata arrives as part of the normal flags request, so `useOptInFlags().isLoading` remains `false`.
-Use `useIsLoading()` or the provider's `loadingComponent` for the normal initial loading state.
+Use `useIsLoading()`, suspense or the provider's `loadingComponent` for the normal initial loading state.

 ## Next steps